Internal Links

 number as jobs go, it certainly enabled a lot of historic vicars to have the

 spare time to indulge in a bit of astronomy!!!
-I have actually met a few vicars in my time and they are generally very nice
+I have actually met a few vicars in my time and they are generally OK (if weird)

 people (well, apart from the paedophiles amongst them!) they are just living their lives according to a fairy tale, which most grown-ups gave up a long time ago.....like they gave up